eydolan/formit2Resource/README.md

+Hook for Formit for modx.

+how to use:
-quick hook for formit. save as a snippet and call in formit hook make sure you input field correspond to the TV and fieldnames in the resource there might be security issues here that still need to be sorted
+Save as a snippet and call in formit hook

+make sure you input field correspond to the TV and fieldnames in the resource

 also added tagger functionality

+See source for more examples